SlaneWright1980b, p. 548 (rev. KenchreaiIV: “might[italics] be Corinthian“). Direct inspection confirms that vessel is ESC.

 Description

 Large flanged bowl with vertical rim, rounded walls, and thick ring foot.
-This is a large example of ESC Hayes Form 3 that retains some of the more fine aspect of construction that are associated with the earlier products in the Loeschcke 19 and Hayes 3 series.
-In particular, the rounded walls are thin (4 mm at thinnest point) and the rim is only slightly thickened above the short well-formed flange.
-In profile, the inner face of the rim continues the curve of the wall; the outer face is only very slightly convex.
-The upper lip of the rim is rounded.
-The overall profile of the walls is quite flaring, creating a profile that is just slightly more squat than some earlier examples.
-The foot is solidly made.
-While none of these elements is itself a confident indicator of relative chronology within the series, the overall impression is of a well-made, quite large Hayes 3 of the mid to late 2nd century.
+Large example of ESC Hayes Form 3 that retains some more fine aspects of construction associated with earlier products in Loeschcke 19/Hayes 3 series.
+Rounded walls are thin (4 mm Th.) and rim is only slightly thickened above short, well-formed flange.
+In profile inner face of rim continues curve of wall; outer face only very slightly convex.
+Upper lip of rim is rounded.
+Walls flare widely in a comparatively squat profile, Solid foot.
+Overall impression is of a well-made, quite large Hayes 3 of mid-late 2nd century.

 Fabric, firing, and surface description

-Fabric has been discolored and weathered by marine submersion.
-The overall appearance and feel of the fabric is more orange and softer than it would have been originally.
-There are small traces of original slip, though even these are very abraded.
-Despite these transformations, the identification as ESC is certain.
+Fabric discolored and weathered by marine submersion.
+Overall appearance and feel of fabric is more orange and softer than it would have been originally.
+Small traces of original slip but very abraded.
+Despite these transformations, certain identification as ESC.

 Preservation comment